 Measure Cuts Down the Hazardous Chemical’s Potential Environmental Effects

-State Senator Hugh T. Farley (R, C, I - Schenectady) announced that he and his colleagues in the New York State Senate recently passed legislation that prohibits the sale of light bulbs that contain high levels of mercury – a known hazardous chemical.
-The bill (S7004) would protect the environment and public health by reducing the amount of mercury that ends up in homes and the waste stream.
+The New York State Senate today passed legislation that prohibits the sale of light bulbs that contain high levels of mercury – a known hazardous chemical.
+The bill (S7004), sponsored by Senator Mark Grisanti (R, North Buffalo), would protect the environment and public health by reducing the amount of mercury that ends up in homes and the waste stream.

 The Federal Government is working to move consumers away from incandescent light bulbs, which is a good way to save energy, but it can also present a new hazard in the waste stream if those bulbs are not limited in the amount of mercury they can contain.
 This legislation details the amount of mercury to be allowed in fluorescent lamps, and normal lifetime and long lifetime bulbs.

 “New York has been a leader in reducing airborne mercury from industrial smokestacks,” said Brian L Houseal, Executive Director of the Adirondack Council.
 “However, we have lagged behind other states when it comes to addressing the problem of mercury in consumer products.
 We need strong actions such as this legislation to reduce New Yorkers’ exposure to this highly toxic metal.
 We are still being hit by too much airborne mercury from smokestacks in upwind states, so it makes perfect sense to do everything we can to limit our exposure to mercury in our own homes.
 Until strong action is taken, mercury will continue to poison our birds and fish, and will continue to degrade public health.”

 The bill was sent to the Assembly.